r4d4m4n71s/cicd_tools/doc/cicd_tools_implementation_plan.md

 ### 1.2 Expand Configuration Schema

-**Task:** Expand the configuration schema to include logging and environment settings with capture_output enabled by default.
+**Task:** Expand the configuration schema to include logging and console settings with capture_output enabled by default.

 **Implementation Details:**
 ```yaml